In this guide we’ll look at the best woodturning lathes for the UK market.

-Before beginning work, read the instructions that came with your lathe and ensure you are familiar with how your machine works.
+Before beginning work, read the instructions that came with your wood lathe and ensure you are familiar with how your lathe machine works.

 Select a suitable piece of wood.
 Beginners should start with a soft wood which is not too knotty, and it is best to start with a short piece of wood.
 You should ensure it doesn’t have any cracks or splits as damaged pieces can pose a safety hazard.

-Follow the instructions that come with your lathe to secure the piece firmly
+Follow the instructions that come with your lathe machine to secure the piece firmly

 Place the tool rest parallel to the length of the work piece, ensuring it is as close as possible but without being so close the work piece will hit it.

 Hand turn the work piece to make sure it doesn’t hit the tool rest.